-This package of documents is your first impression with the lender — make it count.
+This package of documents is your first impression with the business loan lender — so make it count.
 In addition, ensure that you have multiple copies, just in case.

-Note that many SBA products aren’t available unless you apply for other financing options and are rejected.
-It’s called the “Credit Elsewhere” test.
+Note that many SBA products aren’t available unless you first apply for other financing options and are rejected; this is referred to as the “Credit Elsewhere” test.
 The SBA wants to ensure that you can’t acquire funding from traditional sources before turning to them.
-In other words, the SBA loan should be one of your last options.
+In other words, an SBA loan should be one of your last options.

 You’ll also want to consider any weaknesses in your application.
-This could include your personal credit score, or low cash flow.
+This could include your personal credit score, business credit card debt, low annual revenue, or erratic cash flow.
 Be prepared to speak about these issues with the lender and ensure that your explanation is truthful and detailed.

-The SBA Loan Underwriting Timeline for Specific Products
+The SBA Loan Underwriting Timeline for Specific Loan Products

 - 7(a) Loan Program

 Everything we’ve mentioned in this post is necessary for your 7(a) SBA loan application to be assessed.
 Still, it’s good to review the application process using the perspective of all sides.
-To do this, check out the Bankers’ Guide to the SBA 7(a) Program.
+To do this, we suggest reading the Bankers’ Guide to the SBA 7(a) Program.

 This product is the SBA’s line of credit option.
 To qualify for CAPLines, you must furnish collateral, and supply information on accounts receivable, inventory, purchase orders, and/or contracts.
 Depending on the type of CAPLine you’re applying for, you’ll also need to show that your business has seasonal waves of revenue.

 - Export Working Capital Program

 You can apply for this small business loan before finalizing an export contractor sale, but you should let your lender know when you need a disbursement.
 This is necessary because you’ll need to bring proof of a firm purchase order or foreign accounts receivable to qualify.